 2. People don’t like me because I’m emotionally intense and often cross boundaries….Small talk at parties bores me senseless…I’m a little bit of a misanthrope.
 I cancel lunch dates because I’m working.

 She believes we are to bring to the page the best and worst of ourself, that is, our full and authentic self.
 Yes, I think you see me in clear color and dimensions, in fact more than the people in my life, at least those outside my family, do.
 One tempers into social roles and expectations, especially by middle age.
 These socks have to match.
 I also feel muted in the rituals we call socializing, not able to talk books or art in the circles that motherhood have circumscribed for me.
 I’m happier in company with the immortal dead and fellow hermits in the cave of their mind.
 When the tea party is over, I invite a wordsmith over for some wine – and days I need it, the scotch.
-Ah, the way good prose jolts, when it’s not a beautiful ache.
+Ah, the way good prose jolts, even in its beautiful ache.
 I want to drive under the influence – and once I’ve stepped out into fresh air, start climbing.

 First Grade, NYC